Bryan Scott (quarterback): BC Lions

 In March 2017, Scott attended USC's Pro Day workout, completing 62 of 64 passes with one drop.
-Scott signed with the BC Lions of the Canadian Football League (CFL) on April 18, 2017, but was released on May 1, 2017.
-Scott had a rookie mini-camp tryout with his hometown team, the Los Angeles Rams, following the 2017 NFL Draft.
+Scott signed with the BC Lions of the Canadian Football League (CFL) on April 18, but was released on May 1.
+Scott had a rookie mini-camp tryout with his hometown team, the Los Angeles Rams, following the 2017 NFL draft.

-The Spring League
+The Spring League (first stint)

 In April 2018, Scott participated in The Spring League, where he was named Player of the Game for two games.
 His performance led a workout with the Kansas City Chiefs.
 In May 2018, he tried out at rookie mini-camps with the Chiefs and Atlanta Falcons.

 Edmonton Eskimos

 Scott was signed to the practice roster of the Edmonton Eskimos on October 8, 2019.
 He was released from the practice roster and signed to a futures contract for the 2020 season on October 14, 2019.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Scott chose to opt-out of his contract with the Eskimos on August 31, 2020.